mulesoft/mule/distributions/standalone/src/main/resources/README.txt

                 files to this directory.
-/licenses       License information for all libraries shipped with Mule /logs           Log file output when running in background mode /sbin           Internal scripts (not to be run by the user) /src            The source code for all Mule modules LICENSE.txt     License agreement for Mule
+/licenses       License information for all libraries shipped with Mule /logs           Log file output when running in background mode /src            The source code for all Mule modules LICENSE.txt     License agreement for Mule
 README.txt      The Getting Started document you are reading